ppenev96/fraud-detection-application/README.md

 ## There could be simulated client environment from Google Chrome which will listen on WebSocket for Fraud Alerts

-### Open Incognito Browser in Google Chrome
+* Open Incognito Browser in Google Chrome

-### Open Developer Tools and open Console tab
+* Open Developer Tools and open Console tab

-### Paste the following code there and Message will be shown when there is fraud application
+* **Paste the following code there and Message will be shown when there is fraud application:**

 let socket = new WebSocket("ws://localhost:8080/fraud-alerts");